Zitronenjoghurt/skyseeker/README.md

 # skyseeker

-An application for finding the position of celestial objects at the night sky.
+An application for finding the position of celestial objects on the night sky.